anchore/anchore-engine/docs/content/docs/grype/_index.md

 sync the latest version of grype db.
 Note that legacy feeds will no longer be synced while grype is configured.
 All vulnerability data and scanning will now come from the grype feed.

+### Vulnerability Feed Data and Syncs

+The Grype scanner has its own feed sync mechanism using the Grype vulnerability DB rather than the legacy https://ancho.re service used by the legacy scanner.
+This results in a much faster sync process since the DB is packaged as a single database file.
+It also reduces load on the Engine DB since the scanner matching and syncs do not require large amounts of writes into the Engine DB.

+The feed synced by the Grype provider is identified as feed name 'grypedb' when using the feed listing API or `anchore-cli system feeds list` CLI command.

+The Grype vulnerability DB is built from the same sources as the legacy service, so there is no reduction in scan coverage or vulnerabilities sources supported.